Skip to content

 If you're following along with the tutorial, you may want to create a new repository on GitHub to experiment with instead of using a real project.

-To do this, if you have the GitHub CLI installed, run the following inside your experimental repository:
+To do this, if you have the GitHub or GitLab CLI installed, run the following inside your experimental repository:

 gh repo create gs-playground \